 Data collection by classroom staff over a period of days may provide a more complete picture of the various dimensions of the behaviors of concern.
 Moreover, such information can assist with the generation of baseline data and the formulation of objectives and annual goals.
 Data collection by classroom staff may also capture infrequent behaviors or those not observed during the specific times the evaluator conducts a student observation.
 Some behaviors occur at very high rates or very closely together.
 As such, it may be difficult to obtain a reliable frequency count.
 Examples might include screaming or wandering around in the classroom.
-These behaviors are best measured with duration data.
-Once the behavior begins, a timer is used to measure when the behavior starts and ends.
+These behaviors starts and ends.
 This method of data collection helps the evaluator determine how long the target behavior lasts and if the duration is decreasing, increasing, or staying the same over time.